-Mark January 31, 2018 on your calendar.
+Mark January 31 on your calendar.
+If January 31 falls on a weekend, the due date becomes the next business day.
 That’s the date by which businesses are required to issue all Form 1099s to vendors.
-It’s also the deadline for filing 1099s with the IRS, when reporting non-employee compensation payments in Box 7.
+It’s also the deadline for filing 1099s with the IRS, when reporting non-employee compensation payments.
 This deadline is for both paper and electronic filing.
 A summary of all 1099s issued is made to the IRS via Form 1096, and Copy A of each 1099 should be attached to the filing.

 It’s also important to note that your state may also require businesses to file 1099s at the state level.
 Consult your state laws or contact your accountant to find out if this applies to your business.